 Some fairy tales seem to get all the luck.
-While everyone gushes over princesses and princes, the underrated get lost in the shuffle.
+While everyone gushes over princesses and princes, the underrated gets lost in the shuffle.
 Fortunately, thanks to ABC’s Once Upon a Time, there’s a fascination with the beloved fables.
 Fresh spins on them is en-vogue making this the time to embark on an adventure.
 With little marketing but an impressive cast list, this recent adaptation may have escaped everyone’s notice.

 I do enjoy this movie, but can admit the screenplay gets a little silly sometimes.
-An example is when Isabelle looks as if she’s spent hours with a makeup brush (after traumatic events) or the few bits of sappy dialogue.
+One example is Isabelle looking as if she’s spent hours with a makeup brush (after traumatic events) or the few bits of sappy dialogue.
 Really, I appreciate the movie even in these instances since it never considers itself “epic” nor does it try to pawn itself off in that vein.
 In fact, really there is a lot of tongue and cheek humor during which the script pokes fun at itself.
 There’s an adorable end (up until it goes contemporary on us – don’t ruin a good thing, writers!) and impresses when it wisely steers away from political disaster.
 Like any good fairy tale, alls well that ends well even minus the few story squabbles.

 In short, this is a delightful little adventure.